idia640/presentations/week02/PITCHME.md

 I'm a Gladwell fan, but it's important to understand the context of his writing.
 He's a persuasive story-teller.

 - Malcolm Gladwell is hugely **influential** - perhaps, more so, than the scientists he reports on.
-- Alternates between reports on scientific claims and rhetorical language:
- - "If you take away the gift of reading, you create the gift of listening."
+- He alternates between reports on scientific claims and rhetorical language: "If you take away the gift of reading, you create the gift of listening."

  From Gladwell: